-Appendix C Modelling of Security Planned Transfer
+Appendix C. Modelling of Security Planned Transfer

 C.1 There are two techniques relevant to the determination of Security planned transfer conditions.
 For circumstances in which apparent future plant margins exceed 20%, the ‘Ranking Order technique’ should be applied.
 Where the apparent future plant margin is 20% or less, the ‘Straight Scaling Technique’ should be applied.
 These techniques are described below.